 Over the course of multiple blogs, I’ve shared my opinion about the history and evolution of snow guards, as both the roofing industry and new technology have dictated.
 As I write and reread these postings, there are several underlying themes.
 One theme is that, in our quest to find better solutions to problems, change is Keep reading . . .

 Up until about 1980, my involvement with the hard roofing industry was primarily with the salvage, sales and distribution of “used roofing slate”.
-For those of you who are interested, you can read more about our history on the About Us page on the Alpine SnowGuards website.
 In the early 1980’s, my salvaged slate customers started calling to see if I’d be interested in installing the slate.
 The truth is, the thought had never occurred to me.
 I was happily Keep reading . . .

 Back in 1983 I was living in Vermont, taking on some slate roofing repair jobs, the occasional small addition (2-3 roofing squares), cleaning out bird droppings for church steeple projects and was generally just trying to figure out how to make my way.
 By chance, as I was focusing on slate salvage, I had run Keep reading . . .

 As I mentioned in my previous blog, the roofing industry of the late 1970’s was beginning to mimic that of the late 1800’s.
 Slate, tile and metal roofing (traditional or hard roofing materials) began a renaissance….what an interesting time this must have been.
 There were a handful of roofing companies who were still installing these Keep reading . . .

 The 1960’s.
 It sure was an interesting era for Americans.
 The era was dominated by Civil Rights protests, the Vietnam War, social unrest, the assassination of President Kennedy, peace, love and rock & roll.In the construction industry, from about the time of the depression up until this point, hard roofing and the recognized need for Keep reading . . .